nanees15/SWE/README.md

 ### 4. match :

     * Description / Action:
-        * rider is matched with a driver that is within the area.
+        * rider is matched with a driver that is within the area .

     * Requirements / Inputs:
         * pick-up location, driver location, driver information